silently/wsmock/README.md

 ## Assertion concepts

 With wsmock we define assertions regarding messages (received by a recorder) with chained conditions.
-All of the conditions in the chain must succeed for the assertion to succeed:
+The assertion succeeds only if all of the conditions in the chain do:

 ```golang
 rec.Assert().     // this